-10) PAYMENT TERMS Consultant must send a financial proposal based on Daily Fee.
+Consultant must send a financial proposal based on Daily Fee.

 Consultant shall quote an all-inclusive Daily Fee for the contract period.
 The term "all-inclusive" implies that all costs (professional fees, communications, consumables, etc.) that could be incurred by the IC in completing the assignment are already factored into the daily fee submitted in the proposal.
 If applicable, travel or daily allowance cost (if any work is to be done outside the IC's duty station) should be identified separately.
-Payments shall be done on a monthly basis based on actual days worked, upon verification of completion of deliverables and approval by the IC's supervisor of a Time Sheet indicating the days worked in the period.
+Payments shall be done on submitted timesheet basis based on actual days worked, upon verification of completion of deliverables and approval by the IC's supervisor of a Time Sheet indicating the days worked in the period.
 In general, UNDP shall not accept travel costs exceeding those of an economy class ticket.
 Should the IC wish to travel on a higher class he/she should do so using their own resources In the event of unforeseeable travel not anticipated in this TOR, payment of travel costs including tickets, lodging and terminal expenses should be agreed upon, between the respective business unit and the Individual Consultant, prior to travel and will be reimbursed.
 Travel costs shall be reimbursed at actual but not exceeding the quotation from UNDP approved travel agent.
 The provided living allowance will not be exceeding UNDP DSA rates.
 Repatriation travel cost from home to duty station in Bangkok and return shall not be covered by UNDP.
-11) ANNEXES TO THE TOR Annex I - TOR Annex II - General Condition of Contract Annex III - Offeror's Letter to UNDP Confirming Interest and Availability for the Individual IC, including Financial Proposal Template 12) APPROVAL This TOR is approved by:
+9. EVALUATION Criteria for Selection of the Best Offer Individual consultants will be evaluated based on the following methodology: Cumulative analysis.
+The award of the contract shall be made to the individual consultant whose offer has been evaluated and determined as a) responsive/compliant/acceptable; and b) having received the highest score out of set of weighted technical criteria (70%). and financial criteria (30%).
+Financial score shall be computed as a ratio of the proposal being evaluated and the lowest priced proposal received by UNDP for the assignment Technical Evaluation Criteria (maximum 70 points):